 I like to carefully read and reply to every single message myself.
 Unfortunately, between tattooing and other commitments, I don’t have much time available for that. :/

 How long in advance should I book?

-Usually a month is enough to secure a booking if you have flexible dates.
+Usually 4 to 6 weeks are enough to secure a booking if you have flexible dates.
 Weekend appointments fill out very fast, so expect a longer wait for those.
 I occasionally have cancellations and can fit you in on an earlier date – keep an eye on my instagram stories for the latest spots available.